joseagraz/IEEE_10006883/README.md

-## Robust Image Population-based Stain Normalization: How Many Reference Images Are Enough to Normalize?
+## (Obsolete) Robust Image Population-based Stain Normalization: How Many Reference Images Are Enough to Normalize?

 ## Contents